x07x08/VScript-TFDB/README.md

 # How to run

 1. Paste the `vscripts` folder in `tf/scripts`.
-2. Either execute the script by using `script_execute tfdb` or pack it inside a map and run it in some way.
+2. Either execute the script by using `script_execute tfdb/tfdb` or pack it inside a map and run it in some way.

 # Issues